nspilman/natespilmandotcom/blog/2024-01-18-audio-in-markdown.md

 Once those are in the S3 bucket, and I updated all the CORs permissions to allow other websites to query the endpoint, I was almost done!

-I don't know the specifics, but basically we can now point and `<audio/>` element at our `.m3u8` on cloudfront.
+I don't know the specifics, but basically we can now point and `<audio/>` element at our `.m3u8` on Cloudfront.
 The page will make the request and then somehow understand to start streaming in the rest of the files.

 ### Updating my website
 Rendering the audio player in the blog is a little tricky for two reasons.
 The first is that there's no native markdown that I'm aware of that is natively rendered to the audio player, and that I need to polyfill support for `hls`, which I understand as `the thing that allows us to stream in this audio.`